ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         writing a :term:`playbook <playbooks>` and playbooks can also glue lots of other operations together.

+    Ansible (the package)
+        A replacement software package (Python, deb, rpm, etc) which contains a select group of collections.
+It contains the collections to ensure that Ansible 2.9 playbooks do not require any separate collections to be be installed.
+See the :file:`ansible-<version>.build` file in the release-specific directory at  `ansible-build-data <https://github.com/ansible-community/ansible-build-data>`_ for a list of collections included in Ansible, as well as the included ``ansible-base`` version.

+    ansible-base
+        New for 2.10.
+The installable package (RPM/Python/Deb package) from the codebase that is now contained in https://github.com/ansible/ansible.
+It contains a minimal amount of modules and plugins and allows you to install other collections.

+    Ansible Galaxy
+        An `online hub <galaxy.ansible.com>`_ for finding and sharing Ansible community content.
+Also, the command-line utility that lets users install individual Ansible Collections, for example`` ansible-galaxy install community.crypto``.

     Async
         Refers to a task that is configured to run in the background rather than waiting for completion.
 If you have a long process that would